hypo69/hypo/src/endpoints/hypo69/code_assistant/instructions/instruction_code_checker_md_en.md

 5. **Refactoring and Enhancements**:
    - Add RST-format comments to all functions, methods, and classes.
-   - Use `from src.logger import logger` for error logging.
+   - Use `from src.logger.logger import logger` for error logging.
    - Avoid overusing standard `try-except` blocks; prefer error handling using `logger.error`.
    - In comments, avoid vague words like 'get' or 'do'.
 Instead, use specific terms such as 'validation', 'execution', or 'sending'.